javeke/findthequeen/README.md

 ## Live Instance

-There is currently a alpha version of the server that is deployed at [Find The Queen Live](ftq.javierbryan.com)
+There is currently an alpha version of the server that is deployed at [Find The Queen Live](ftq.javierbryan.com)

 Navigate to the root directory of findthequeen and run the command below